Popular Revolutionary Front for the Liberation of Palestine: Background

 The PRFLP had its beginnings in the wake of the Black September fighting between the Palestinian militants and the Jordanian Armed Forces during September 27, 1970 to July 1971.
 There was a mass exodus of Palestinian fighters traveling from Jordan to Lebanon as a result of an order by King Hussein, who expelled all Palestinian fighters regardless of group affiliation due to the thousands of casualties during the conflict, most of which were Palestinian.
 Members of the PFLP fought among themselves, as the left-wing and right-wing leaders each blamed the others for the defeat in Jordan, leading to the left-wing faction of the PFLP breaking away to form the PRFLP.
-Prior to this the left-wing faction was founded via a merge of the Movement of Arab Nationalists, the Palestine Liberation Front, Heroes of the Return and Vengeance Youth.
+Prior to this the left-wing faction was founded via a merge of the Movement of Arab Nationalists, the Palestinian Liberation Front, Heroes of the Return and The Revenge Youth Organisation.

 After the split the group was led by Abu Shibab.